The Ultimate Real Estate SEO Guide (with Strategies, Tips & Examples)

 (i.e. showing up, and standing out, on Google when people search for the services you provide)

 Today, 90% of home buyers use the internet.
-With so many people searching online for homes, the agent who masters SEO, wins.
+With so many people searching online for homes, the agents who master realtor SEO, wins.

 The best part about real estate SEO?
 It never rests.
 It generates leads for you 24/7, without the need to call, buy ads, or pound the pavement.